-8. Find a Moody Location to Intensify the Dark Landscape
+8. Moody Landscape Photography: Finding a Location to Intensify the Dark Landscape

 Take a moment to analyse your favourite moody landscape photos.
 Do you notice any patterns?